What42Pizza/LooF/Documentation/Statements.md

 - **return ReturnValue0, ReturnValue1, ...**
   - Pushes all arguments to the general stack in a single table and jumps execution to the value popped off of the IP stack.
 Errors if the IP stack is empty or if the size of the general stack is not the same as when the function was called
 - **returnIf Condition**
   - If Condition is truthy, jumps execution to the value popped off of the IP stack.
-Errors if the IP stack is empty
+Errors if the IP stack is empty or if the size of the general stack is not the same as when the function was called
 - **returnIf Condition, ReturnValue0, ReturnValue1, ...**
   - If Condition is truthy, pushes all remaining arguments to the general stack in a single table and jumps execution to the value popped off of the IP stack.
-Errors if the IP stack is empty
+Errors if the IP stack is empty or if the size of the general stack is not the same as when the function was called
+- **returnRaw ReturnValue**
+  - Pushes ReturnValue to the general stack and jumps execution to the value popped off of the IP stack.
+Errors if the IP stack is empty or if the size of the general stack is not the same as when the function was called
+- **returnRawIf Condition, ReturnValue**
+  - If Condition is truthy, pushes ReturnValue to the general stack and jumps execution to the value popped off of the IP stack.
+Errors if the IP stack is empty or if the size of the general stack is not the same as when the function was called

 <br>